Guacamole: An Ancient and Beloved Dish

 Notes:

-- Simplicity : For a more traditional and simplistic guacamole, stick to avocados, onions, cilantro and salt.
+- Simplicity : For a more traditional and simple guacamole, stick to avocados, onions, cilantro and salt.

 - Authenticity : Avoid garlic to maintain the authenticity of traditional Mexican flavors.